circleci/circleci-docs/jekyll/_ccie/troubleshooting-install.md

 #### Docker isn't working?

-Please see the instructions here to get docker working: https://circleci.com/docs/enterprise/docker-builder-config/#sharing-the-docker-socket .
+Please see [these instructions](https://circleci.com/docs/enterprise/docker-builder-config/#sharing-the-docker-socket) to use Docker.

 If you are using single-box mode, note that you'll have to have